 Medicare Part C and Plan C are two very different things.
 There are four main parts of Medicare (A, B, C, and D).
 Original Medicare includes Part A, hospital insurance, and Part B, medical insurance.
 Prescription drug coverage can be purchased through Part D.

 Part C is better known as Medicare Advantage (MA).
-MA plans are offered through private health insurance companies and provide the same coverage as Original Medicare, but with several additional benefits like hearing, vision, and dental coverage, and even group fitness classes like SilverSneakers.
+MA plans are offered through private health insurance companies and provide the same coverage as Original Medicare, but with several additional benefits like hearing, vision, and dental coverage, and even fitness programs like SilverSneakers®.

 However, Plan C is one of the ten Medicare Supplement plans that are available.
 You may hear Plan C referred to as Part C, but Plan C is the correct term.